-The Board will evaluate the (de)merits and limitations of all project scenarios and route alternatives.
-Subject to the Maximum Power Delivery target, the proposed routes which demonstrate maximum flexibility to accommodate up to four circuits in a single ROW design would be evaluated favorably.
+Board Staff will evaluate the (de)merits and limitations of all Project scenarios and route alternatives.
+Subject to the Maximum Power Delivery target, the proposed routes which demonstrate maximum flexibility to accommodate four (4) Circuits in the Prebuild Infrastructure for a single ROW design would be evaluated favorably.
 Applicants are encouraged to identify limitations, conflicts, or constraints that can be mitigated to reduce both technology design risk and operating risk during the OREC term.
-Applicants submitting a Prebuild design with four total Project circuits that demonstrates high risk that cannot be mitigated or otherwise meet minimum solicitation requirements are encouraged to consider a split route design accommodating four circuits.
-The Board will evaluate all proposals based on the collective merits of each project scenario
+Applicants submitting a Prebuild design with four (4) total Circuits that demonstrates high risk that cannot be mitigated or otherwise meet minimum SGD requirements are encouraged to consider a split route design accommodating four (4) Circuits around the identified constrained location(s) (not necessarily for the entire route).4 The Board will evaluate all Project proposals based on the collective merits of each Project scenario and/or alternative route as it relates to the goals of the Third Solicitation and the schedule for subsequent solicitations.5